 The Wide RTS WindowTM indicates the sonar intensity through the use of a bar graph.
-The length of the plotted return indicates whether the return is weak or strong.
+The length of the plotted return provides an indication of whether the return is weak or strong.
 The depth of the sonar return is indicated by the vertical placement of the return on the display depth scale.
-The Wide RTS Window[TM] does not use grayscale.